 This is why DDU injection works best as a selective strategy, not a default one.
 Its effectiveness depends on parcel profile, destination, and fulfillment timing—and is most valuable when applied intentionally as part of a broader, multi-carrier last-mile approach.

-Bid Solicitation: What’s Changing
+Bid Solicitation: What’s Changing with USPS DDU

 According to the official USPS announcement, the Postal Service will begin accepting bids in late January or early February 2026 to access its DDU network.
 In simple terms, this means USPS is opening a formal process that allows shippers — or their logistics partners — to negotiate customized access to its local last-mile delivery network, rather than relying solely on standard, one-size-fits-all postal products.